mekline/Gesture-Casemarking/README.md

 Lines 516- 659: Inferential statistics

-Lines 553-579 : The 'real' spatial information data is loaded here (we printed out all lines that were marked as having *any* information and coded them more closely)
+Lines 553-579 : The 'real' embodiment information data is loaded here (we printed out all lines that were marked as having *any* information and coded them more closely)

 Lines 660-753: Graphs produced!